mandrasch/ddev-wp-groundstation/README.md

+⚠️ Status: Work in progress, use at own risk 👷‍♀️⚠️

 # DDEV WP Groundstation 🛰️

-⚠️ Status: Work in progress, use at own risk 👷‍♀️⚠️
+*Your live sites circling in the web like satellites, groundstation is your safe homebase for wordpress development in DDEV.*

 ## Description